 Stranded whale rescued in Mexico

-The fin whale had become beached on Isla Contoy near Cancun in Mexico.
+The fin whale had become stranded on Isla Contoy near Cancun in Mexico.

 -